kfranqueiro/wcag3-astro/guidelines/groups/image-and-media-alternatives/media-alternatives/captions.md

 status: exploratory
 ---

-Where there is audio <a>content</a> in media, there are equivalent synchronized captions.
+Where there is audio :term[content] in media, there are equivalent synchronized captions.